 In order to carry out the sampling at the city, first we clustered the health centers in Kashan, Isfahan province, Iran that covered different population groups.
 Then, four health centers were selected from each cluster based on their socioeconomic status and consistent with the statistical data provided by the health deputy of Kashan.
 Then, stratified sampling was performed taking into account the ratio of older adults in each cluster.
 Using software, a statistical consultant randomly assigned the subjects into quadruple blocks.
-The participants were divided into group A (intervention) and group B (control).
+The participants were divided into Group A (intervention) and Group B (control).
 The randomization was carried out secretly; accordingly, 38 envelopes with four codes were utilized to perform this step.
 After proving the eligibility of each person to participate in the study, the researcher selected an envelope and carried out the steps mentioned in the envelope.
-The first author performed the registration of the participants and assigned them to the groups.
+The first author performed the registration of the participants and assigning them to groups performed the registration of the participants and assigning them to groups.